Fundamental groups of formal Legendrian and horizontal embedding spaces: The core of the proof

-Let $\D$ be a generic disk in $\LegImm(\R^3)$ whose boundary is given by $\{\gamma_{G}^{\theta}\}$.
-Apply successively Proposition \ref{ZerosSameComponent} to assume that each curve of strict Legendrian immersions in $\D$ has as much one zero of the area function.
-Since $\Ar(\gamma^\theta)=0$ the number of zeros is even.
-If $\D$ has not zeros then we are done.
-Hence, assume that $\D$ has a positive number of zeros and write $\beta_{1},\ldots,\beta_{2n}$ to denote them.
+Let $\D$ be a disk in $\HorImm(\R^4)$ whose boundary is given by $\{\gamma^{\theta}\}$.
+Apply successively Proposition \ref{zeroesSameComponent} to assume that each curve of strict Legendrian immersions in $\D_G$ has at most one zero of the area function.
+Since $\Ar(\gamma^\theta)=0$ the number of zeroes is even.
+If $\D_G$ has not zeroes then we are done.
+Hence, assume that $\D_G$ has a positive number of zeroes and denote them $\beta_{0},\ldots,\beta_{2n-1}$.

-Let $C_k\subseteq\D$ be the curve of strict Legendrian immersions that contains $\beta_k$, $k\in\{1,\ldots,2n\}$.
-It is sufficient to show that we can do a surgery along any two curves $C_1$ and $C_2$ to produce a new curve of strict Legendrian immersions that contains the zeros $\beta_1$ and $\beta_2$.
-Application of Proposition \ref{ZerosSameComponent} provides by induction the required result.
+Let $C_k\subseteq\D_G$ be the curve of strict Legendrian immersions that contains $\beta_k$, $k\in\{0,\ldots,2n-1\}$.
+It is sufficient to show that we can do a surgery along any two curves $C_0$ and $C_1$ to produce a new curve of strict Legendrian immersions that contains the zeroes $\beta_0$ and $\beta_1$ without creating any new zero.
+Application of Proposition \ref{zeroesSameComponent} will provide the required result.